Shravanabelagola: History

 Shravanabelagola, nestled by the Vindhyagiri and Chandragiri Hills, protected by the monolith Bhagwan Bahubali, and home to over 2,300 years of Jain heritage, is a veritable picture postcard of our history and heritage spanning the centuries.
-In the town of Shravanabelagola, stands a colossal rock-cut statue of Lord Gommateshwara Shri Bahubali.
-About eight hundred odd inscriptions which the Karnataka Archeological Department has collected at the place are mostly Jaina and cover a very extended period from 600 to 1830 A.D.
+In the town of Shravanabelagola, stands a colossal rock-cut statue of Gommateshwara Shri Bahubali.
+About eight hundred odd inscriptions which the Karnataka Archeological Department has collected at the place are mostly Jaina and cover a very extended period from 600 to 1830 CE.
 Some refer even to the remote time of Chandragupta Maurya and also relate the story of the first settlement of Jains at Shravanabelagola.
-That this village was an acknowledged seat of learning is proved from the fact that a priest from here named Akalanka was in 788 A.D. summoned to the court of Himasitala at Kanchi where having confuted the Buddhists in public disputation, he was instrumental in gaining their expulsion from the South of India to Ceylon.
+That this village was an acknowledged seat of learning is proved from the fact that a priest from here named Akalanka was in 788 CE summoned to the court of Himasitala at Kanchi where having confuted the Buddhists in public disputation, he was instrumental in gaining their expulsion from the South of India to Ceylon.

 Inscriptions

-More than 800 inscriptions have been found at Shravanabelagola, dating to various times from 600 AD to 1830 AD.
+More than 800 inscriptions have been found at Shravanabelagola, dating to various times from 600 CE to 1830 CE.
 A large number of these are found in the Chandragiri and the rest can be seen in the Vindhyagiri Hill and the town.
 Most of the inscriptions at the Chandragiri date back before the 10th century.
 These inscriptions include texts in the Kannada.
 The second volume of Epigraphia Carnatica, written by B. Lewis Rice, is dedicated to the inscriptions found here.
-It is said to be the oldest Konkani inscription.
+It is said to be the oldest Marathi inscription.
 The inscriptions are written in Purvahalagannada (Ancient Kannada) and Halegannada (Old Kannada) characters.
 Some of these inscriptions mention the rise and growth in power of the Western Ganga Dynasty, the Rashtrakutas, the Hoysala Empire, the Vijayanagara Empire and the Udaiyaar dynasty.
 These inscriptions have helped modern scholars to understand the nature and development of the Kannada language and its literature.

 Tyagada Brahmadeva Pillar is a decorated freestanding pillar (lit, Stambha), 2.3 m tall, commissioned by Chamundaraya.
 The pillar dates to around 983 CE and exists on the Vindyagiri hill (called Dodda Betta in local Kannada language.
 On the base of the pillar, on the north side, is an inscription in old Kannada language of the same period.